yxuco/be-assistant-openai/vsCodeExtension.md

     },
 ```

-The in-line code generation or auto-completion would always be done using standard programming languages such as Python or Javascript.
+**Note:** The in-line code generation or auto-completion would always be done using standard programming languages such as Python or Javascript.
 It does not take special instructions required by TIBCO BusinssEvents.
+This problem requires further investigation.
+To support BE code generation as auto-completion, it may be required to update the implementation of the `Continue` extension, or train AI models for auto-completion, or both.